-A three-day course to deepen the supervisory practices that support job performance and growth for employees impacted by the criminal justice system.
+The Collective Leadership Supervisor Training is a 21-hour course to deepen the supervisory practices that support job performance and growth for employees impacted by the criminal justice system.
 Supervisors will strengthen their own capacity to convey workplace expectations and performance feedback, along with enhancing the employees’ capacity for initiative and leadership.
-The course is offered over a four-week period to allow time for practice and reflection between training days.
+The course is offered over several weeks to allow time for practice and reflection between modules.

 This training was developed by the Institute in partnership with advisors including employers and people with lived experience in the criminal justice system currently working in human services.